H.R.985 - Fairness in Class Action Litigation and Furthering Asbestos Claim Transparency Act of 2017115th Congress (2017-2018) |

 Appeals courts must permit appeals from an order granting or denying class certification.

-A court must: (1) sever, and remand to state court, claims that do not satisfy the jurisdictional requirements; and (2) retain jurisdiction over claims that satisfy the diversity requirements.
+A court must sever, and remand to state court, claims that do not satisfy the diversity jurisdictional requirements unless: (1) a claim is so related to claims that satisfy the diversity requirements that they form part of the same case or controversy under Article III of the Constitution, and (2) the plaintiff consents to the removal from state to federal court.
+The court must retain jurisdiction over claims that satisfy the diversity requirements.

 (Sec.
-5) In coordinated or consolidated pretrial proceedings for personal injury claims conducted by judges assigned by the judicial panel on multidistrict litigation, plaintiffs must: (1) submit medical records and other evidence for factual contentions regarding the alleged injury, the exposure to the risk that allegedly caused the injury, and the alleged cause of the injury; and (2) receive not less than 80% of any monetary recovery.
-Trials may not be conducted in multidistrict litigation proceedings unless all parties consent to the specific case sought to be tried.
+105) In coordinated or consolidated pretrial proceedings for personal injury claims conducted by judges assigned by the judicial panel on multidistrict litigation, plaintiffs must: (1) submit medical records and other evidence for factual contentions regarding the alleged injury, the exposure to the risk that allegedly caused the injury, and the alleged cause of the injury; and (2) receive not less than 80% of any monetary recovery obtained for those claims, subject to the satisfaction of any liens for medical services provided to the plaintiff related to those claims.
+Trials may not be conducted in multidistrict litigation proceedings unless all parties to that civil action consent.